alexpotter1/Weight-Tracker/Client Interaction/User Documentation.md

 To restore saved application data, follow these steps:

 1. Close Weight Tracker, if already open by pressing Cmd-Q.
-2. Open Terminal by opening the Finder, then going to Applications and then the subfolder of Utilities.
-3. Once in Terminal, type the following command to restore the file saved.
+2. Type the following command to restore the file saved.
 Assuming the file is on the Desktop:

 	```
 	defaults import AlexPotter.Weight-Tracker ~/Desktop/weight-tracker-backup.dat